 - In the Whateley Universe, Devisers (Mad Scientist types) have a penchant for going into their Madness Place every now and then.
 It's so prevalent among those portions of the student body that the cafeteria even offers "Deviser Specials", comprised of finger food and other offerings edible on the fly.

 - Depending on how strong/stable they are, Tinkers in Worm may slip into a state like this when using their powers and working on a project.
 How strong it is and how long it lasts often depends on how sane they are.
 Thinkers do something similar when using their powers, but it's much easier to bring them out of it.

 - Gear from Static Shock has a tendency to go into one of these and come out with a whole bunch of high tech gadgets.

 - When Twilight Sparkle of My Little Pony: Friendship Is Magic gets stressed over something she can't figure out, her focus on it can get just a little neurotic.

-- "Its About Time" sees her go even deeper into this place when she tries to avoid a horribly unspeakable evil her future-self warned her about.
-She disaster proofs the whole town, goes to Tartarus and back, then locks herself in her laboratory and doesn't eat or sleep for an entire week as she tries to avert the crisis.
+- "It's About Time" sees her go even deeper into this place when she tries to avoid a horrible, unspeakable evil her future-self warned her about.
+She disaster-proofs the whole town, goes to Tartarus and back, then locks herself in her laboratory and doesn't eat or sleep for an entire week as she tries to avert the crisis.
 What did future!Twilight want to warn her about?
 Not to go creepily obsessive about the future.

 - Hell, it's noticeable as far back as the pilot episode, with the strong implication that her Friendless Background comes from spending too much time working on advanced magical theory instead of getting out and about in the fresh air.
 There's a certain amount of Fridge Horror to it if one tries to imagine what her life would have been like without that trip to Ponyville.